-5 Mobile Apps for Farming, Gardening, and Yard Work
+5 Mobile Apps for Farming, Gardening and Yard Work

-By Scott Bish
+Authored by Scott Bish

 Have you ever spotted local wildflowers and wondered if they could grow in your garden?
 Or have you noticed a new critter in your field and wanted to know if it's harmful or helpful to your crops?
 Fortunately, in our tech-forward world, the answers to all our lawn, garden, yard, and landscape questions are at the tip of our fingers, 24/7.

 From plant identification to augmented reality that can show how flowers, grass, and other landscaping elements will look on your property, mobile apps can help you take better care of your land.

 Consider these five apps for help with gardening, farming, and yard care.